 Our free stage will be at the Balloon Bar in the Bristol SU building, Anson Rooms, University of Bristol Students’ Union, 105 Queens Rd, Clifton, Bristol, BS8 1LN.
 We will have a BBQ, street food, market stalls, and drink available both in and outside.

 St George’s Bristol has a newly refurbished cafe bar and there will also be street food vendors outside.

 O2 and Colston Hall are in the centre of town and are situated very close to one of our business partners Bambalan who offer 20% OFF for Festival ticket holders, and a late night Jam Session during the Festival.
 Come and join in the fun with local and international Jazz Stars!

 Plus, Browns Brasserie 38 Queens Rd, Bristol BS8 1RE are offering 10% discount for ticket holders between 5pm-7pm from our their alacarte menu.

 Can I buy tickets on the door?

 We advise you book for all our events to ensure you are not disappointed – or at the very least call the venues in advance of making your journey to check availability.
-You can book online HERE or you can call or book in person at our venue box offices: Bristol Ticket Shop – 0117 929 9008 / St George’s Bristol – 0845 40 24 001 / Anson Rooms – Please call in or book online.
-No phone bookings so please try Bristol Ticket Shop and they will help / O2 Academy Bristol – 0844 477 2000.
+You can book online HERE or you can call or book in person at our venue box offices: Bristol Ticket Shop – 0117 929 9008 / St George’s Bristol – 0845 40 24 001 / Anson Rooms – Please call in or book online but call 07555802664 for info before you travel / O2 Academy Bristol – 0844 477 2000.